Chronic and Complex Care

 Information that cannot be entered into the EMR, and which will need to be scanned, will still go into BOSSnet.

 Examples are documents with signatures, drawings, result printoffs from biomedical devices, external correspondence.

-Yes after the EMR Phase 2.1 Go-Live in July 2023 we will still have iPM in the inpatient setting but all outpatient appointments will be scheduled in the EMR.
+Yes after the EMR Phase 2.1 Go-Live in July 2023 we still have iPM in the inpatient setting but all outpatient appointments are scheduled in the EMR.

 iPM will be fully replaced by the EMR with the EMR Phase 2.2 Go-Live.